GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ## Wishlist and User Profile

-The website boasts a user profile panel and registered users have access to a multiple abilities in which they can manage their account details, reset passwords and user details.
-The page also has a wishlist display where users can track their favorite items or items they wish to purchase a later date.
+The website boasts a user profile panel and registered users have access to multiple abilities in which they can manage their account details, reset passwords and user details.
+The page also has a Wishlist display where users can track their favourite items or items, they wish to purchase a later date.

 ![image](https://user-images.githubusercontent.com/72948843/206799329-dd1957f6-c95f-438d-bcff-2b5320c4a1f0.png)